 Keep in mind that moving abroad and experiencing a transition to a new environment, new culture, new food, etc. can exacerbate or uncover physical and mental illness.
 It is important to work with your health professionals to make a plan for dealing with your health abroad.
 For more information on what you should do to get ready to leave for your host country, see Before Departure.

 - Before you study abroad, make sure you visit your doctors, dentists, and any other health care practitioners that you regularly see.
+This is especially important because your coverage with International SOS while abroad does not include preventative care.
 During these visits, you should discuss any medical issues you have that may affect your experiences abroad.

 - Make sure your health records are up to date and that you have copies of them that you can access while you are abroad.
 This is particularly important if you have a medical condition or if you expect to need medical care abroad.